junorz/code-server-dev-env/README.md

 # Code server with development environment

 Envionment list
-- Node(with yarn enabled by default)
+- Node 16.14.2(with yarn enabled by default)
+- Oracle JDK 17